Sajakhtar/wesbos_javascript/README.md

   - $0 is last element clicked, $1 is second last element clicked, and so on
   - $ and $\$ are shorthand selectors for elements
   - e.g. `$('p')` matches the first `<p>` element
-  - and `$$('p')` matches all `<p>` elements
+  - and `$$('p')` matches all `<p>` elements, returns array of all <p> elements
+  - This shorthand won't work if there is jQuery on the site
 - **Breakpoints**
-  - debugger; keyword will pause JS from running only when console is open
+  - `debugger;` keyword will pause JS from running only when console is open
   - this adds a breakpoint
   - the Sources tab shows the callstack, variables and their scope
   - and you can step over each line of code from there on
   - or click play to continue running code until you hit the next debugger
   - This is good if console loggging is overwhelming
-  - Be sure to remove 'debugger;' from your code
+  - Be sure to remove 'debugger;' from your code, though it only impacts the site if dev tools are open
   - Also, in the Sources tab, navigate to the .js file and click on any line to add a breakpoint
 - **Scope**
   - Scope will let us peer into what variables are
 - **Network Requests**
   - dev tools Network tab
-  - shows all the files need to make this site work
+  - shows all the files need to make this site work and requests being sent to different servers
   - in our case debugging.html, base.css, debugging.js, data:image/svg+xml, icanhazdadjoke.com
   - you can see info about the request: raw response (useful when looking at JSON), a preview and time taken (where the time was taken in that request)
   - e.g. for icanhazdadjoke.com request, 600ms used in waiting for the api to return the joke